matatusko/seq2seq/README.md

 ## seq2seq

 Universal sequence-to-sequence model with attention and beam search for inference decoding.
-Can be used for text summarization, neural machine translation, question generation etc.
+Should work for text summarization, neural machine translation, question generation etc. although might require different hyperparameters or data preprocessing.

 In my case I've used it for question generation - I've trained the model on reversed [SQuAD](https://rajpurkar.github.io/SQuAD-explorer/) dataset with paragraphs as my input and questions as my targets.
 The SQuAD parsing script is also included in the depository.